provider image

 When you have depression, it can feel like your symptoms will never go away.

-But, according to the American Psychiatry Association, between 80% to 90% of people with depression “eventually respond well to treatment.”
-And almost 100% of people have at least some improvement in their symptoms.
+But, according to the American Psychiatry Association, between 70% and 90% of people with depression “eventually respond well to treatment.”
+This means most people who are treated for depression will feel better over time.

 In addition to therapy and medication, there are other ways you can treat your depression, including: